neeldani/Parallel-KNN/README.md

 # Parallel-KNN
-A Parallel implementation of the famos K-Nearest-Neighborn (KNN) algorithm in CUDA as well as MPI.
+A Parallel implementation of the famous K-Nearest-Neighborn (KNN) algorithm in CUDA as well as MPI.

 <h2> Dependencies </h2>